Wilts & Dorset: Go-Ahead Group ownership

-Coach companies Tourist Coaches, Levers, and Kingston Coaches were purchased and consolidated under the Tourist Coaches name; and in 2003 Bell's Coaches were added.

-On 31 July 2008, a W&D open-top bus collided with two cars between Studland and the local chain ferry, injuring 30 people.
-The bus, a route 50 service travelling from Swanage to Bournemouth, collided with both a Volkswagen Golf and a Porsche, the latter of which was driving away from the chain ferry on Ferry Road and crashed head on with the bus and the other car.
-A number of passengers reported the bus travelled a distance on two wheels, and the eventual toppling took place at low speed.
-The top-deck passengers were all thrown off onto soft ground in a ditch.
-Six passengers were taken to Poole Hospital with minor injuries.
+On 31 July 2008, a Wilts & Dorset open-top bus collided with two cars between Studland and the local chain ferry, injuring 30 people.
+The bus, a route 50 service travelling from Swanage to Bournemouth, collided with both a Volkswagen Golf and a Porsche; the latter was driving away from the chain ferry on Ferry Road and crashed head on with the bus and the other car.
+A number of passengers reported the bus travelled a distance on two wheels and the eventual toppling took place at low speed.
+The top-deck passengers were all thrown off onto soft ground in a ditch and six passengers were taken to Poole Hospital with minor injuries.
 The driver of the Porsche was later convicted of driving without due care and attention.

-In 2011, Wilts & Dorset trialled Go-Ahead Group's "The Key" smartcard ticketing system similar to London's Oyster Card and the ITSO ticket used on National Rail services, which was already in use by sister companies Brighton and Hove and Metrobus.
-In 2012 it was launched across the entire network, with passengers able to save up to 33% against purchasing paper tickets.
+In 2011, Wilts & Dorset trialled Go-Ahead Group's The Key smartcard ticketing system similar to London's Oyster card and the ITSO ticket used on National Rail services; the system was already in use by sister companies Brighton and Hove and Metrobus.
+In 2012, it was launched across the entire network, with passengers able to save up to 33% against purchasing paper tickets.

-In 2014, it was announced that the bus station on Endless Street, Salisbury, would close in favour of town centre stops.
+In July 2012, it was announced that the Wilts & Dorset name would be dropped from bus services in favour of the Morebus brand in Poole and Bournemouth, and Salisbury Reds in Salisbury and Amesbury, both managed as part of the Go South Coast operating company.
+In 2014, it was announced that the bus station on Endless Street in Salisbury would close in favour of town centre stops.
 The station had opened in 1939 as the headquarters of Wilts & Dorset.

-2012: rebranding

-In July 2012 it was announced that the Wilts & Dorset name would be dropped from bus services in favour of the morebus brand in Poole and Bournemouth, and Salisbury Reds in Salisbury and Amesbury.